Chapter Twenty-Six – Time

 The people of earth, except for a handful who were in the know, never even suspected that Harry Potter, the richest man ever, the inventor of the new technology they used every day, was a time mage.
 Most didn't even know he was magical.

 However, when Harry was in his sixties, Earth was attacked from space by a massive ship.
 By this time communication had been established between the Milky Way and the other galaxy where Harry spent his early years.
 Even some hyperspace lanes had been put in to speed up the trip between the two galaxies.
-The portals ended up being a big seller in the other galaxy as well where offices were established.
+The portals ended up being a big seller in the other galaxy too where offices were established.

 They had heard of a new dark power that had risen and was being led by the Sith.
 Lucas Skywalker had contacted Harry personally to warn him of the possible threat.
 Harry knew that the chance of a threat to Earth was minimal, but nevertheless made sure they stayed ready for it just in case.